stri-con/dc-single/index.md

 ![](files/run-chunk.png)

-Take a look at the tool bar on the far right. **Option 1** is a dropdown menu that gives you an alternative way to set code chunk options. **Option 2** will *Run all Code Chunks Above* meaning that RStudio will run all code chunks above the current chunk but not the current chunk itself.
+Take a look at the tool bar on the far right. **Option 1** is a drop down menu that gives you an alternative way to set code chunk options. **Option 2** will *Run all Code Chunks Above* meaning that RStudio will run all code chunks above the current chunk but not the current chunk itself.
 And **Option 3** will *Run the Current Chunk*.
 Incidentally, if you do not see these options it means something is wrong with the chunk.

 Go ahead and run the chunk.